Divide and Conquer

 5-1.
 Suppose you are given a sorted array A of size n that has been circularly shifted k positions to the right.
 For example, [35, 42, 5, 15, 27, 29] is a sorted array that has been circularly shifted k = 2 positions, while [27, 29, 35, 42, 5, 15] has been shifted k = 4 positions.

-positions after or before the location you’d normally
+If you know what k is, you either have to look k positions after or before the location you’d normally expect it to be.

-The \(O(log n)\) algorithm involves peak finding.
+The algorithm involves peak finding.
 By repeatedly binary searching and keeping track of whether the previous iteration was larger or smaller as expected allows us to binary search in the opposite way (if required) to find the maximum element.

 5-2.
 A sorted array of size n contains distinct integers between 1 and n + 1, with one element missing.
-Give an \(O(log n)\) algorithm to find the missing integer, without using any extra space.
+Give an algorithm to find the missing integer, without using any extra space.

 Binary search through the array.
 Assume we start at the middle of the array.
 There are two possibilities: